top of page

 • 2 min read

 Originating in the picturesque region of Veneto, Italy, this remarkable sticky hydrated dough is a culinary gem that encapsulates the essence of traditional Italian baking.
-When prepared correctly, it yields the ultimate golden crust that is beautifully flour-washed, providing a delightful contrast to the airy and soft middle that awaits within.
+When prepared correctly, it yields the ultimate golden crust that is beautifully flour-washed.
+This provides a delightful contrast to the airy and soft middle that awaits within.

-My mum, who has always been passionate about cooking and baking, generously shared this exquisite recipe with me, emphasizing its simplicity of it.
+My mum has always been passionate about cooking and baking.
+She generously shared this exquisite recipe with me, emphasizing its simplicity.
 After following her instructions carefully, I was truly amazed by the outcome.
-This ciabatta bread recipe has proven to be not only incredibly easy but also it's a testament to the idea that sometimes, the simplest recipes can yield the most satisfying and delicious results.
+This ciabatta bread recipe is not just incredibly easy.
+It's a testament to the idea that sometimes the simplest recipes can yield the most satisfying and delicious results.

-I have a separate smaller batch for the ciabatta rolls recipe or you can just use this one and have extra rolls for your freezer.
+You have choices!
+I have a smaller batch for the ciabatta rolls recipe or you can use this recipe and make extra rolls for your freezer.

 Sliced ciabatta bread with airy texture on a wooden board.
 Sunlit, rustic setting with a textured wooden background.

-1. Activate the yeast by combining the yeast, water and sugar.
-Cover and let yeast mixture sit for 15-20 minutes.
-After rise stir the remainder of the undissolved yeast.
+1. Activate the Yeast: Combine the yeast, warm water, and sugar.
+Cover and let the yeast mixture sit for 15-20 minutes.
+After it rises, stir in any undissolved yeast.

-2. Add the yeast mixture to the flour, along with the salt.
-Stir thoroughly and then knead it by hand until everything looks combined in a cohesive manner.
+2. Mix Ingredients: Add the yeast mixture to the flour along with the salt.
+Stir thoroughly until everything combines in a cohesive manner.

-3. Cover, and let dough rest for 30min to 1 hour or until it doubles in size.
+3. Let the Dough Rest: Cover the dough.
+Let it rest for 30 minutes to 1 hour, or until it doubles in size.

-4. After the 1st rise, do a stretch and fold the dough 4-6 times and let it rise again.
-You will essentially let the dough rise/proof for total of 4 times.
-Each rise letting the dough sit for 1 hour or until it doubles in size.
+4. Stretch and Fold: After the first rise, stretch and fold the dough 4-6 times and let it rise again.
+You will let the dough rise/proof a total of 4 times.
+Each rise should last 1 hour or until it doubles in size.

-Interesting dough fact: This dough has 87.5% hydration, meaning it has a high level of hydration.
-To find the percentage of an ingredient, like hydration, divide the quantity of the ingredient by the amount of flour and multiply by 100% to get the percentage.
-Super easy math!
+Interesting Dough Fact: This dough has 87.5% hydration.
+That means it holds a high level of moisture.
+To find the percentage of an ingredient, like hydration, divide the quantity of the ingredient by the amount of flour and multiply by 100%.
+It's super easy math!

-5. After the 3rd ride, transfer the dough to a floured surface, and divide it in two longitudinal pieces, ensuring each piece is well-coated with flour.
+5. Shape the Dough: After the third rise, transfer the dough to a floured surface.
+Divide it into two longitudinal pieces, ensuring that each piece is well coated in flour.

-6. Allow it to rest in the baking pan for approximately 10-15 minutes for one last rise of her greatness.
+6. Final Rise: Allow it to rest in the baking pan for approximately 10-15 minutes for one last rise.

-Make sweet or salty savory sandwiches (the Nutella ciabatta sandwich is another level) or cut your ciabatta bread loaves however your hurt desires!
+You can make sweet or savory sandwiches with your ciabatta.
+The Nutella ciabatta sandwich is another level!
+Alternatively, cut your ciabatta bread loaves as you desire.

-Use it for toast or as a side for any other meals - super yummy - give me a shout if u end up making it love to see results 🥰
+Use it for toast or as a side for any other meals.
+It’s incredibly delicious!
+Please give me a shout if you end up making it.
+I love to see your results! 🥰

 Comments